-Are there effective alternatives to taking creatine?
+Are there effective creatine alternatives?
 I asked myself.

-Of course I didn’t know, so I researched the answer as best I could and share what I found in this article.
+Of course I didn’t know, so I researched the answer as best I could and share everything I found in this article.

-Creatine’s proven to boost your workout results which enable you to safely get stronger & grow muscle like no other fitness supplement.
+Supplementing with creatine has been proven to boost your workout results, by enabling you to safely get stronger & grow muscle like no other fitness supplement.
 (1)

 But there are reasons — good reasons — for not wanting to take it too, and I talk about that a little later.

 The thing I wanted to know when I started researching expert information for this article was:

 Can the benefits we get from creatine supplementation be duplicated by other (preferably natural) means?